Valentin-Rault/tic-tac-toe/README.md

 The code is implemented without loops as part of a constraint to use recursive functions.

-* Next steps
-  * Create a UI using the pygame library to make the game more interactive.
+## Tic Pygame
+This folder is dedicated to the User Interface of the game made using the python library Pygame.
+It is intended to be played by 1 player against an Artificial Intelligence.
-  * Create an AI with the implementation of the minimax algorithm.
+The AI has been implemented using the minimax algorithm.

 ## 2 players tic tac toe